Countdown to Daytona: Watch Nexstar’s pre-race Daytona 500 special

 DAYTONA BEACH, Fla.
 (FOX8 WGHP/FOX46 Charlotte) — The Daytona 500 kicks off in just a few hours and this week, FOX8 WGHP and FOX 46 Charlotte have been bringing you continuous coverage leading up to the historic race.

-FOX8’s Kevin Connolly and Danny Harnden are joined by FOX 46’s Will Kunkel and Josh Sims for today’s 1-hour pre-race special beginning at noon ET.
+FOX8’s Kevin Connolly and Danny Harnden are joined by FOX 46’s Will Kunkel and Josh Sims for today’s 1-hour pre-race special.

 Here are some of the pre-race special highlights: